LEGENDARY HISTORY AND TROUBLED PRESENT

 The price does not include: international flights and any other flight not explicitly included in the tour price and itinerary, meals, drinks and tips, transport to and from the airport of arrival/departure (35 euros/ride), visas if required, entrance fees to attractions not listed in the itinerary, insurance.

 The route of this tour has been carefully designed after several research trips in the region.
 It is, however, always possible to slightly modify the itinerary according to the needs and the suggestions of the participants.
 Our motto is flexibility.

 Please note: It’s advisable to arrive in Yerevan one day before the actual tour begins.
 You should notice, however, that you’ll have to take care of your accommodation for any day and night preceding the actual start date of the tour.
-Without any additional charge we will readily and gladly reserve a room for you at our hotel of choice and you’ll be able to pay for it by cash or credit card once you check-in.
+Without any additional charge we will reserve a room for you at our hotel of choice and you’ll be able to pay for it by cash or credit card once you check-in.
 If your flight lands on the same day as the tour begins and you prefer to rest a bit before going out sightseeing, you will then meet your tour guide and the rest of the group at the designated hotel in the late afternoon.

 Airport pickup/transfer in Yerevan is available for just 35 euros per ride.

 Disclaimer: the designations employed and the presentation of the material on this website do not imply the expression of any opinion whatsoever on the part of our company concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 The territory of the former Nagorno-Karabakh Autonomous Region is internationally recognised as integral part of Azerbaijan.
 Regardless of your/our position on the issue and for all travel-related intents and purposes, however, the territory of the former Nagorno-Karabakh Autonomous Region is no longer under the control of Azerbaijani authorities.